rust-stuco/lectures/week4/slides.md

 # Generic Structs

-If we want a struct with different generic fields, we need to define other generic types with the `<>` syntax.
+If we want a struct that allows different generic fields to have different types, we need to define another generic type.

 ```rust
 struct Point<T, U> {